BZoennchen/Pages/_posts/2023-05-31-musical-interrogation-II.md

 xenc = F.one_hot(xs, num_classes=len(stoi)).float()
 ```

-I employ a *[one-hot encoding](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.OneHotEncoder.html)* for the input data.
+As mentioned, I employ a *[one-hot encoding](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.OneHotEncoder.html)* for the input data.
-That is, for encoding unique $m$ elements one uses a $m$-dimensional vector where all entries except one is 0.0 and the one is 1.0.
+That is, for encoding $m$ unique elements one uses $m$ unique $m$-dimensional vectors.
+One component of these vectors is set to 1.0 and all others are 0.0.
-``F.one_hot`` assumes that these elements are whole numbers between 0 and $M-1$, compare the [documentation](https://pytorch.org/docs/stable/generated/torch.nn.functional.one_hot.html).
+``F.one_hot`` assumes that our alphabet consists of whole numbers between 0 and $m-1$, compare the [documentation](https://pytorch.org/docs/stable/generated/torch.nn.functional.one_hot.html).

 $$(0, \ldots, 0, 1, 0, \ldots, 0)$$